By Karen Rotko-Wynn, CFRE, Chief Business Enterprise Officer, Alford Group and Immediate Past-Chair of the AFP U.S. Foundation for Philanthropy

 Take hints from the relationships you have with long-time donors and ask yourself (or them!) why they keep giving.
 What was it about you or your organization that earned their loyalty?

-Here are some more resources to help you retain donors in 2021:
+Here are some more resources to help you retain donors:

 - Retaining COVID-19 Donors: Will this be the beginning or ending of a lifelong relationship?

 - Keep Fundraising Campaigns on Track During COVID-19

 - Four digital tools to better connect with your donors in a virtual world